-- Services such as FaceBook need to know how to properly observe the aliases.
+- Services such as FaceBook, and StumbleUpon, need to know how to properly observe the aliases.

 - Identification of country of residence, of specific individuals, is going to be fuzzy - not precise.
 Some people, located near an international boundary, may be seen as residents of a different country.